-Here are the differences between a cellular and GPS-only Apple Watch
+Deciding between a GPS or GPS+Cellular Apple Watch?
+Let us help!

 Apple Watch GPS

 Not everyone needs to use their Apple Watch without their iPhone.
-If you never leave home without your iPhone, and you like it that way, or if you don't plan ever to use Family Setup in the future, don't waste the extra $50 - $100 on the cellular model.
+If you never leave home without your iPhone, and you like it that way, or if you don't plan to use Family Setup in the future, don't waste the extra $50-$100 on the cellular model.

 We may earn a commission for purchases using our links.
 Learn more.